Need a podcast microphone? We run through the best 10 available on the market.

 The Meteor does not have XLR capabilities, meaning your sound quality may be affected.
 Optimum distance from the microphone is four to eight inches for the best recording, but this is again very limiting in the recording experience.

 You can buy the Samson Meteor from Amazon UK for £72.00 + free delivery.
 Plus, your purchase comes with a velvet bag to store away your microphone.

 There are a lot of great microphones out there.
 Depending on your price range you have many options to choose from, nonetheless, these are the recommendations that I suggest.

 If you have a lot of cash to play with, then the Shure SM7b is for you.
 Coming in at just under £600, the SM7b is a microphone with legendary status.
 It is used worldwide by radio stations and puts great emphasis on clarity in your speech, perfect for a professional sounding podcast.

 Finally, if your budget is less flashy then the first two recommendations, then I suggest the MXL990.
-The price of the MXL990 is just under £80 and, although this is still relatively high, I would not recommend skimping on the price because it would be heard in the quality of your podcast recording.
-The MXL990 speaks with authority and clarity, and is perfect choice for your podcast microphone on a budget.
+The price of the MXL990 is just under £90 and, although this is still relatively high, I would not recommend skimping on the price because it would be heard in the quality of your podcast recording.
+The MXL990 speaks with authority and clarity and is the perfect choice for your podcast microphone on a budget.